COVID-19 pandemic in South Korea: 18 February – 29 February

 On 18 February, South Korea confirmed its 31st case in Daegu, a member of the Shincheonji religious organisation.
 The patient continued to go to gatherings of Shincheonji days after showing symptoms, which are typically held with people in very close proximity and include physical contact of the members.
 Many of the patient's close contacts would turn out to be infected, triggering a drastic escalation of the South Korean spread of confirmed cases of SARS-CoV-2 infection.

 On 19 February, the number of confirmed cases increased by 20.
 On 20 February 70 new cases were confirmed, giving a total of 104 confirmed cases, according to the KCDC.
-According to Reuters, KCDC attributed the sudden jump of 70 cases linked to "Patient No. 31", who had participated in a gathering in Daegu at the Shincheonji Church of Jesus the Temple of the Tabernacle of the Testimony.
+KCDC attributed the sudden jump of 70 cases linked to "Patient No. 31", who had participated in a gathering in Daegu at the Shincheonji Church of Jesus the Temple of the Tabernacle of the Testimony.

 On 20 February, the streets of Daegu were empty in reaction to the Shincheonji outbreak.
 A resident described the reaction, stating "It's like someone dropped a bomb in the middle of the city.
 It looks like a zombie apocalypse."
 The first death was reported in a mental ward of Cheongdo Daenam Hospital in Cheongdo County.
 According to the mayor of Daegu, the number of suspected cases as of 21 February was 544 among 4,400 examined followers of the church.
-The hospital was suspected as the source of the present outbreak after it was visited by a woman who became the second fatal case of South Korea on that day.
+The hospital was suspected as the source of an outbreak after it was visited by a woman who became the second fatal case of South Korea on that day.
 Upon investigation, it was determined that the infection had spread to that hospital through a funeral ceremony attended by members of the church.